EberlyODL/phys010sjv11/spectroscopy_take_2.md

-The energy for ionization for hydrogen is 13.6 eV which corresponds to a frequency (using $E=hf$) in the UV and not visible to the naked eye.
+The energy for ionization for hydrogen is 13.6 eV which corresponds to a frequency (using <lrn-math>E=hf</lrn-math>) in the UV and not visible to the naked eye.
 If we send a photon to an atom in some state and the energy of the photon is not enough to ionize it _and_ the energy of the photon does not match **any** differences of energy between levels, then the photon will just pass through.

 Let's shine all the frequencies of visible light Fig. "Continuous spectrum of light" on a hydrogen gas.